How to Fix Facebook News Feed not Working

 • The news feed keeps loading old data again and again in an endless loop.

-• The ‘most recent’ feature of the news feed keeps displaying data which is day(s) old.
+• The ‘most recent’ feature of the news feed keeps displaying data that is day(s) old.

-In this article, we report our findings as to why this issue occurs on the mobile application as well as in the web platform.
-Even though your situation might not correspond to the above-given reasons, the solutions given below will apply to you nonetheless.
+In this article, we report our findings as to why this issue occurs on the mobile application as well as on the web platform.
+Even though your situation might not correspond to the reasons given above, the solutions below will still apply to you.

 Before we move on to the solutions, make sure that you have your credentials at hand as you will be required to log in again.
 Furthermore, if you have two-factor authentication, you should have your phone with you as well.

-Facebook has news feed preferences which allow you to decide what you see in your news feed page.
-These preferences have 2 main options namely Top stories and Recent.
-By default, Top stories are selected and if you want to see most recent stories, you would need to change the preferences manually.
+Facebook has news feed preferences that allow you to decide what you see on your news feed page.
+These preferences have two main options, namely Top stories and Recent.
+By default, Top stories are selected.
+If you want to see the most recent stories, you would need to change the preferences manually.

-Furthermore, there are also other options available where you can decide which feeds you want to see first and which to ignore till the end.
-Facebook provides loads of customization but they are usually unknown to the user.
-In this solution, we will go through the methods on how to change your Newsfeed preferences.
+Furthermore, there are also other options available where you can decide which feeds you want to see first and which to ignore until the end.
+Facebook provides loads of customization, but they are usually unknown to the user.
+In this solution, we will go through the methods on how to change your news feed preferences.

 1. Navigate to the main page of Facebook.
 Now locate the News Feed title present at the left side of the screen.
 Click on the three dots.